Please be aware of the following: Practicing at LEVEL 2

 Please be reassured that clinic surfaces will be appropriately sanitised between patients.

-or phone us on 03 489 5693 or 02102226378
+SEEKING AN APPOINTMENT?
+Please use the Contact Us page or phone 03 489 5693 or 02102226378

-An overseas Fellow of the Royal Society of Medicine in England, a member of the Australian and New Zealand Association of Clinical Anatomists, a member of the New Zealand Pain Society, and the first osteopathic member of Friends of Science in Medicine (Australia), Dr McGrath is well published in research and professional journals, see publications and may be found on ResearchGate.
+An overseas Fellow of the Royal Society of Medicine in England, a member of the Australian and New Zealand Association of Clinical Anatomists, the New Zealand Pain Society, and the first osteopathic member of Friends of Science in Medicine (Australia), Dr McGrath is well published in research and professional journals, see publications and may be found on ResearchGate.

-As a long serving member of the ACC Expert Panel that developed the New Zealand acute low back pain management guidelines, Dr McGrath brings a deep understanding of rational best practice in the musculoskeletal domain.
-With greater than 30 years of osteopathic clinical practice in NZ, UK and Australia, blended with research experience in anatomy, biomechanics and an all important focus on evidence-based practice, Dr McGrath is a NZ registered health practitioner (osteopath) unique among NZ and Australian osteopaths in having doctoral (PhD) and master (MSc) degrees (Anatomy) from the Otago University School of Medical Sciences in addition to postgraduate diplomas in Occupational Health Practice (Otago) and in Biomechanics (Bioengineering Unit, Strathclyde University, Glasgow).
+Formerly, a long serving member of the ACC Expert Panel that developed the New Zealand acute low back pain management guidelines, Dr McGrath brings a deep understanding of rational best practice in the musculoskeletal domain.
+With greater than 35 years of osteopathic clinical practice in NZ, UK and Australia, blended with research experience in anatomy, biomechanics and an all important focus on evidence-based practice, Dr McGrath is a NZ registered health practitioner (osteopath) unique among NZ and Australian osteopaths in having doctoral (PhD) and master (MSc) degrees (Anatomy) from the Otago University School of Medical Sciences in addition to postgraduate diplomas in Occupational Health Practice (Otago) and in Biomechanics (Bioengineering Unit, Strathclyde University, Glasgow).